 ALDinHE is committed to representing and supporting all those working in the field of Learning Development (LD) in the UK.
 We aim to cultivate a community of practice, promote discussion and ideas exchange, and further the professional development of our members by offering training opportunities and quality assurance.

 We aim to represent professionals employed in the field of Learning Development in Higher Education, primarily in the UK and Ireland, and those with an active interest in the field.
 ALDinHE promotes discussion about effective models for LD, cultivate a community of practice and act as a support network for the general professional development of staff involved with LD.

 We are guided by five values:

-- Working alongside students to make sense of and get the most out of HE learning
+- Working in partnership with students and staff to make sense and get the most out of HE

 - Commitment to a scholarly approach and research related to Learning Development